jclapis/rp-pi-guide/Overclocking.md

 During the main phase of the test, the output will look like this:

 ```
-Current temperature: 41.3°C - Frequency: 1500MHz
+Current temperature: 41.3Â°C - Frequency: 1500MHz
-Current temperature: 41.3°C - Frequency: 1500MHz
+Current temperature: 41.3Â°C - Frequency: 1500MHz
-Current temperature: 41.8°C - Frequency: 1500MHz
+Current temperature: 41.8Â°C - Frequency: 1500MHz
-Current temperature: 40.9°C - Frequency: 1500MHz
+Current temperature: 40.9Â°C - Frequency: 1500MHz
-Current temperature: 41.8°C - Frequency: 1500MHz
+Current temperature: 41.8Â°C - Frequency: 1500MHz
 ```

 This basically tells you how hot the Pi will get.
-At 85­°C, the Pi will actually start to throttle itself and bring the clock speed down so it doesn't overheat.
+At 85Â­Â°C, the Pi will actually start to throttle itself and bring the clock speed down so it doesn't overheat.
 Luckily, because you added a heatsink and a fan, you shouldn't get anywhere close to this!
-That being said, I generally try to keep my temperatures below 65°C for the sake of the system's overall health.
+That being said, I generally try to keep my temperatures below 65Â°C for the sake of the system's overall health.

 If you want to monitor the system temperature during normal validating operations, you can do this with `vcgencmd`:
 ```
-$ sudo apt install libraspberrypi-bin
-...
 $ vcgencmd measure_temp
 temp=34.0'C
 ```